charlie0129/smc_fan_util/README.md

 This tool is made only because I needed auto-fan-stop and manual fan speed control features on my 2018 15-inch MacBook Pro.
 Therefore, support for other MacBook models is limited.
 Since I use this tool every day, I will continue to update it if I encounter bugs or I need more features.

+### How to build
+1. Xcode or Xcode command line tools should be installed.
+If not, install it.
+2. Clone this repository.
+In terminal: `git clone https://github.com/charlie0129/smc_fan_util.git`
+3. `cd smc_fan_util`
+4. `make`
+5. The executable file is in the `build` folder.
+You can `cd build` to check it out and use it.

 ---
 Personally, I use the `--SMC-enhanced` option the most.
 So, this option is probably the most maintained option.